MicrosoftDocs/learn/learn-pr/wwl/train-track-model-fabric/includes/2-train-model.md

 How you train a machine learning model depends on the type of model you want to train.
-Let's explore some commonly used frameworks that are used when training machine learning models.
+Let's explore some commonly used frameworks that you can use to train a machine learning model in Microsoft Fabric.

 ## Explore machine learning frameworks